OWASP/Docker-Security/D03 - Network Separation and Firewalling.md

 # D03 - Network Separation and Firewalling

 In the old world one had a secured DMZ managed by an infrastructure or network team which made sure that the frontend server's service was in a locked down fashion reachable from the internet and e.g. can talk securely to the middleware and backend -- and to nothing else.
 Management interfaces from a serial console or a baseband management controller were put to a dedicated LAN with strict access controls.

-This should be bascially your starting point when planning a network for your microservices.
+This is basically what network engineers call network segmentation.
+That should be bascially your idea when planning a network for your microservices.

 ## Threat Scenarios